composerkaumann/RPS-UI/Readme.md

 - All buttons should also be accessible from keyboard: create the code and conditions when the specific key should work.
 Keys should not work when ctrl, alt or cmd are held on PC or MAC.
 - Try to use different kinds of loops, cases, logical operators.
 - Keep your code tidy (failed...).

+## I tried not to

+- Waste time on editing images and putting them in the project.
+Next time...
+- Get too complicated- this was very hard because my skills aren't good but one idea leads to another.